vivaria/edisonrul.ing/README.md

 ## SYNTHETIC SERAPHIM

 *   This card's effect is Continuous.
 It Special Summons a Token whenever a Counter Trap Card resolves, even during a resolving chain.
-*   After the "Synthetic Seraphim" Token is Special Summoned, when the Chain has finished resolving it may be Tributed to activate "Voltanis the Adjudicator's" first effect.
+*   After the "Synthetic Seraphim" Token is Special Summoned, when the Chain has finished resolving it may be Tributed to activate "Voltanis the Adjudicator"'s first effect.

 ## SYSTEM DOWN